ArfNtz/ctrs/README.md

 **Motivation**

-- if confidential data storage is about trust, then we'd better know the source code ;)
+- Confidential data storage is about trust, knowing the source code makes it easy ;)

 **Features**
 - open source dependencies and development environment